• Skip to primary navigation

 See Blondies Debbie Harry now at 76

-Debbie Harry may be best known for her music in the band Blondie but she’s still going strong in her career at 76 years old.
+Debbie Harry may be best known for her music in the band Blondie, but she’s still going strong in her career at 78 years old.
 Debbie was the frontwoman for Blondie and shared incredible hits such as “Heart of Glass” and “Call Me.”
 The band was inducted into the Rock and Roll Hall of Fame in 2006.

 These days, Debbie is still recording and performing her own music and working hard to inspire the next generation.
-Blondie took a break from 1982 until 1997 but has since released five more albums including 2017’s Pollinator.
-At the same time, Debbie also released five solo albums of her own.
+Blondie took a break from 1982 until 1997, but has since released five more albums including 2017’s Pollinator.
+At the same time, Debbie also recorded five solo albums.

 Debbie Harry is still working on her music career in her 70s